Planning food activities with children

 • language – children learn new vocabulary and words from different languages

-• physical – cooking helps children practice physical skills, such as gross and fine motor skills.
-This helps muscle development and hand-eye coordination.
+• physical – cooking helps children practice physical skills, such as gross and fine motor skills, which help muscle development and hand-eye coordination

 • emotional – children can feel competent and proud of themselves when cooking